 Opioids bind to receptors in the brain, which result in a euphoric feeling.
 While this is effective in relieving pain, it also stimulates the release of dopamine in the nucleus accumbens, known as the ‘reward center of the brain.’
 The euphoric feeling of the opiates and the release of dopamine fuels the desire and motivation to continue using, exacerbating a never-ending cycle.

 Even if one does gather the emotional strength to break free from addiction, the withdrawal symptoms thereafter are a mountain of its own.
-Vomiting, headache, chills, muscle pain, insomnia and a rapid heart rate are just a few of the withdrawal symptoms that can last for several days.
+Vomiting, headache, chills, muscle pain, insomnia, and a rapid heart rate are just a few of the withdrawal symptoms that can last for several days.

 As one continues to use opiates in greater amounts, the brain produces more opioid receptors.
 These opioid receptors are extremely hungry for opioids, and require more opioids to maintain the euphoric feeling.
-This process is known as the “receptor upregulation.”
+This process is known as “receptor upregulation.”

 NAD+ therapy has been clinically used since the 1960’s to help break free from chemical dependence.
 NAD+ is an all-natural, vitamin B derivative, with minimal side effects.

 NAD+ therapy has been observed clinically to reduce withdrawal symptoms and cravings in 90 percent of patients.
-Furthermore, over 90 percent these patients remained sober 12 months later and 20 months later.
+Furthermore, over 90 percent of these patients remained sober 12 months later and 20 months later.
 A statistic like this is impressive when compared to the conventional methods of detoxification and rehabilitation.

 NAD+ therapy helps rebalance the brain and replenishes your body with the essential coenzyme needed for cellular repair and vitality.
-In addition to NAD+ therapy, the NAD Treatment Center Detox Method ™ utilizes innovative technology, including the Bridge, to help minimize pain and the FEAR of pain.
+In addition to NAD+ therapy, the NAD Treatment Center Detox Method ™ utilizes innovative technology, including the BRIDGE, to help minimize pain and the FEAR of pain.

-The NAD Treatment Center is also a provider of VIVTROL, a non-addictive drug approved by the FDA to prevent opioid and alcohol use after detoxification.
+The NAD Treatment Center is also a provider of VIVITROL, a non-addictive drug approved by the FDA to prevent opioid and alcohol use after detoxification.
 It’s important to note that NAD+ therapy is not a replacement for rehabilitation, and it is recommended to follow up with an after care program after NAD+ assisted detoxification from chemical dependency.